Property Damage by Tenant In Illinois

 Communicating Expectations With Tenants To Prevent Property Damage

-For rental properties to stay in good shape, landlords and tenants must be able to talk to each other clearly.
-If you are a landlord in Illinois, you should make sure your tenants know exactly what you expect from them when it comes to taking care of the rental unit.
+For rental properties to stay in good shape, landlords and tenants must be able to talk to each other.
+If you are a landlord in Illinois, you should ensure your tenants know exactly what you expect from them when caring for the rental unit.

-As an example, you could make rules about how to keep the property clean, how to report any problems or damages right away, and how to do proper maintenance.
-Making these expectations clear from the start will help tenants know what they need to do and make them more likely to take care of the property.
+For example, you could establish rules for keeping the property clean, reporting problems or damages immediately, and performing proper maintenance.
+Making these expectations clear from the start will help tenants understand what they need to do and make them more likely to take care of the property.

-Tenants should be reminded of these expectations on a regular basis to keep things clear and avoid any misunderstandings that could cause damage.
-You can greatly lower the chance that your Illinois tenants will damage your rental property by encouraging open and honest communication with them.
+Tenants should be reminded of these expectations regularly to keep things clear and avoid any misunderstandings that could cause damage.
+By encouraging open and honest communication with them, you can greatly lower the chance that your Illinois tenants will damage your rental property.

 Repair Vs. Replacement: What Options Do Landlords Have For Damaged Property?